 Step 4: Ensure The Furnace Switch Is Providing Power To The HVAC System

-Sometimes your thermostat may not be working due to a problem with your air conditioner or heating system and not as a result of a faulty thermostat.
+Sometimes your thermostat may not be working due to a problem with your air conditioner or heating system, not because of a faulty thermostat.

 If the thermostat is not working, it may be due to a problem with the furnace.
 The furnace switch controls power to the furnace and must be on for the thermostat to work.
 To check if it is, you must locate the furnace.
-There will be a switch on the wall close by that looks just like a light switch.
-This controls the power to the furnace.
+The switch will look just like a light switch and be either on the side of the unit or nearby on the wall.
 If the furnace switch is in a downward/off position, then turn it up/on.

 Step 5: Facilitate Air Flow

 If your thermostat is not working, you may want to check the airflow.
-Airflow is a significant factor in how your heating and cooling system performs.
-The airflow is responsible for supplying cool air to the rooms in your home.
-If the airflow is blocked, your HVAC system will struggle to satisfy the thermostat, and the thermostat will not function properly.
+Airflow is a significant factor in how your heating and cooling system performs, as it supplies cool air to the rooms in your home.
+If it is blocked or restricted, your HVAC system will struggle to match the thermostat's display, causing the thermostat to not function properly.
 Therefore, check if there are any closed or blocked vents.
-Next, move all obstructions to allow for a steady stream of cool air in and hot air out (or vice versa in the winter).
+Then remove any other obstructions to allow for a steady stream of cool air in and hot air out (and vice versa in the winter).

-If your thermostat is not working, you may want to check the filters.
+If your thermostat is not working, you may want to check your AC filters.
 The filters are responsible for trapping dirt and dust particles.
 If the filters are not working, the thermostat will not be able to function correctly.
 When the air filters are dirty and clogged, air will struggle to pass through them.
 This reduces cooling and heating efficiency as well as strains the HVAC components.
 If the HVAC system struggles to keep up with the thermostat set temperature, it can explain it not working.

 If you need help changing your filters - or if the thermostat still isn't working after trying these fixes - you may need to call a professional for help.

 Why Your Thermostat Is Still Not Working: